-I often read and hear the term “touch DNA” when reviewing DNA analyses and the police reports.
-Usually this term is related to DNA on the surface of an object; gun, drug packaging, door knob, etc., and the assertion in the use is that someone touched the surface - assertedly the defendant, even in cases where the DNA profile developed is incomplete and/or a complex mixture.
+I often read and hear the term “touch DNA” when reviewing DNA analyses and police reports.
+Usually, this term is related to DNA on the surface of an object; gun, drug packaging, door knob, etc., and the assertion in the use is that someone touched the surface - assertedly the defendant, even in cases where the DNA profile developed is incomplete and/or a complex mixture.
 This term is also used as an indication that the DNA evidence tested may have been very low is starting quantity, as in just a few cells.
-In all of these instances the proper term is “trace DNA”, or even “low-copy number DNA”, but certainly not “touch DNA”.
+In all of these instances, the proper term is “trace DNA”, or even “low-copy number DNA,” but certainly not “touch DNA”.

 As an attorney fighting the misuse of DNA evidence, it is important to file a motion to exclude the use of this term.
 As a defendant, you must address this kind of motion with your attorney and determine if this is the best course of action in your case.

 DNA testing is remarkably sensitive in its current state.
 It is possible to develop a full DNA profile from a single cell.
-Because the testing and analysis of DNA is so sensitive, it is exceedingly difficult to make an assertion as to the activity of deposit.
+Because the testing and analysis of DNA are so sensitive, it is exceedingly difficult to make an assertion as to the activity of the deposit.